jackherizsmith/jackherizsmith.github.io/README.md

 ## Accessibility

 For the most part, the contrast of foreground and background is 7.74.
 The navbar has a contrast of 5.5 which meets most WCAG guidelines, whilst the footer failed with a contrast of 3...
 So I have corrected the background to the darker palette option.

-## Image carousel

-The image carousel can be navigated in a number of ways.
-As before, simply clicking the navigation buttons works, otherwise the user can select which image they want to scroll to by selecting it's corresponding number on the keyboard.
-The user can also toggle autoplay by pressing the spacebar, or use the left and right cursor to move left or right.

 ## Further development